Should I Apologize For $2,000,000?

 Social media use is like a dog race, where the fake rabbit is on a stick that is permanently in front of the dogs (I have never been to a dog race, but this is what I’ve heard happens); it is mindlessly circling around idols that people never get close enough to see.

 When we see someone in flesh and blood, we are not so harsh; it is not just a social convention; it is much more than fear of creating offence; it is because we see their eyes, we see their hands, we hear their tone, and we set their words in a painting in which all the rich features mentioned above provide context and background colour; it is how we draw meaning; it is where we allow ourself not to simply take a stream of words and digitally crush them, stick them full of gossipy firecrackers and toss them into the sky.
-At the same time, we gaze dumbly, looking at all the brightness and colour we have made - we can even feel the heat - is this ignition not the essence of new truths?

 I have never before had unadulterated lies created about me.
 In my case, the classroom assault falsehood did not evolve through gossip but was deliberately formed and injected into a closed social ecosphere.
 I know one person or perhaps a pair who created them, but the university has yet to be interested in speaking with them.
 One might think administrators like the sulphurous vapours of lies.
-Of course, the admin will say they don’t believe such fiction, but they like the effect.
+Of course, the administration will say they don’t believe such fiction, but they like the effect.

 In a small university, you can work backwards, looking at the diminishing velocity of the rumours.